 ENTERTAINMENT QUOTIENT: 5/5

-Our Moon has Blood Clots is heart wrenching piece of account and is a must read for every Indian.
+Our Moon has Blood Clots is a heart-wrenching piece of account and is a must-read for every Indian.
 Therefore I give it a five out of five stars.